adrien-glg/onnx-decomposer_aws/README.md

 python3 grant_permissions.py
 ```
 If you get an error warning about `"Role with name StepFunctionLambdaBasicExecution already exists"`, you can ignore it.

-Before deployment, you need to configure the following file as needed:
-- `step_functions/sfn_config.ini`

 Deploy the workflow:
 ```bash